- LICENSING REQUIREMENTS

 The applicant must have completed a minimum of 25 hours flight training in the aircraft category (aeroplane, gyroplane, and helicopter), including no less than 15 hours dual with a flight instructor and 5 hours solo.

 Of the 15 hours of dual instruction, 2 hours must be cross-country time.

 Successful completion of a flight test is required.

-Recreational Pilots are licensed to fly any four-seat aircraft or smaller (including ultra-light, single-engine, and multi-engine aircraft) during the day in Canada.
+Recreational Pilots are licensed to fly any single engine, four-seat aircraft or smaller (including ultra-light, single-engine aeroplanes) during the day in Canada.

 Private Pilot Licence (day VFR)